agdula/spock-retry/README.md

 	void 'do something flaky'() {
 		// will try to run four times before failing
 	}

+	void beforeRetryAfterFailure(){
+	   // will before every repeat of the test
 	}
+}
 ```

 The `times` argument is optional; with none specified, the runner will attempt the feature twice before failing.
 Annotations of greater specificity *should* override annotations of lesser specificity, i.e. subclass annotations override superclass annotations, feature (i.e. method) annotations override class annotations.
 I say *should* because it's based on observed behavior, not a deep dive into the Spock internals to understand the order in which the annotations are visited.

+The `beforeRetryMethod` argument is defaulted to = null ; if the method name is given the runner will invoke the method before running test again. the method should be defined in the specification.

 ## Installation
 The latest release of this extension works with Spock 1.0 and is available on [bintray](https://bintray.com/anotherchrisberry/spock-retry/spock-retry).

 If you are using Spock 0.7, you'll need to grab the code from the [initial commit](https://github.com/anotherchrisberry/spock-retry/tree/e3135038fb796b2c44efda3adc29970dc40b09d5).
 Sorry, I'm not sure the best way to go about this.
 You could grab the three files in [this directory](https://github.com/anotherchrisberry/spock-retry/tree/e3135038fb796b2c44efda3adc29970dc40b09d5/src/main/groovy/com/anotherchrisberry/spock/extensions/retry) and include them in your project.